My Father's World

 A complete curriculum with a phonics-based reading program that focuses on the Bible.
 God's story from Genesis to Revelation is read, narrated, and illustrated through more than 50 stories in the Bible Reader.
 Simple projects, such as making a Bible times costume, help students connect with the Word of God.
 The integrated lessons also include language arts, social studies, science, math, and art.See Details

-Travel back in time and explore U.S. history and patriotic symbols from a Christian perspective with fascinating stories, hands-on activities, a timeline, and a student-created history notebook.
+Explore U.S. history and patriotic symbols from a Christian perspective with fascinating stories, hands-on activities, a timeline, and a student-created history notebook.
 Students study the names of Jesus, learning about His character while reading from their own grade-level Bible.
-Science lessons correlate with the names of Jesus, and U.S. history spotlights the Biblical character of America’s forefathers.
+Science lessons correlate with the names of Jesus, and U.S. history spotlights the Biblical character of America's forefathers.
 Also includes U.S. geography, art, music, and more.See Details

 Take a trip around the world and explore diverse countries and cultures while being challenged by true stories of missionaries.
 See the physical and spiritual needs of mankind while learning about ecosystems and lifestyles in different parts of the world.
 Experience different cultures by preparing traditional food, making native crafts, and listening to ethnic music.
 This foundational year prepares students to view the upcoming study of chronological history with God's heart and mind.See Details